fbpx

 Self –Build Mortgage Interest Rates

-The rates of interest for a self-build mortgages, tend to be higher than the standard residential mortgage.
+The rates of interest for a self-build mortgage, tend to be higher than the standard residential mortgage.
 The amount of time you are locked into a deal will also vary between providers.

 Related reading: